hippke/tls/docs/source/Command.rst

 Command line interface
 =========================

 This describes the command line interface to TLS.
+After installation, you can call it from the command line.

 Usage
 ------------------------